jusstsdk/Insight/README.md

    - [ ] remove required
    - [x] change reviewer and reporter to author
    - [x] hash passwords
+   - [ ] add rating to instructor model

 1. Email
    - [ ] receive an email to change a forgotten password